Mitsubishi MELSEC

 The VALUE module can return the following data:

-• The measurement results of the measurement items added on the Communication Output tab in the Output Management window.
+• Measurement results are added for measurement items on the Communication output tab in the Output Management window.

-• The values of numeric global variables read when the GetNumVar command is executed.
+• The values of numeric global variables are read when the GetNumVar command is executed.

 Up to 64 measurement values can be output at one time for a single project.